Sergio Iacobucci Sergio Iacobucci

 "It used to work but it's slowing down."

-The messaging that landed your first 20 customers was built on instinct.
-Instinct doesn't scale.
-That early majority usually do not represent the main market.
-The market is moving and your positioning isn’t.
+The messaging that landed your first 20 customers was built on instinct and a hyper-reactivity to the market.
+That early majority usually do not represent the main market, as any of you will know if you’ve read Crossing the Chasm.
+The market is moving and your positioning isn’t, you have some research and catch up to do.

 "Prospects nod but don't convert."